cysouw/diathesis/text/c08_preverbs.md

 ### [ N | N ] Preverb adjectives without diathesis {#sec:preverb-adjectives-without-diathesis}

 Adjectives are in many ways similar to intransitive verbs, being basically one-place predicates.
-There are various adjectives that remain intransitive when combined with a preverb, like *kühl* 'cool' and *abkühlen* 'to cool down [@next a].
+There are various adjectives that remain intransitive when combined with a preverb, like *kühl* 'cool' and *abkühlen* 'to cool down' [@next a].
 Similar to the intransitive verbs from the previous section, both adjectival predicates can be used as attributive adjective [@next b].
 Note, however, that it is more common for preverbal adjectives to have a causative diathesis (see [@sec:preverb-adjectival-causative]).

 ::: ex
 a.
 Das Wasser ist kühl. \